OpenHD/Documentation/ground-station-software/qgroundcontrol.md

 ![QGC-Comm-Links](https://raw.githubusercontent.com/OpenHD/Documentation/evo/.gitbook/assets/QGC2.png)

-3. Click on "Connect" and wait for telemetry data to be received, which typically takes around 5 seconds.
+3. Click on "Connect" and wait for telemetry data to be received, which typically takes around 5 seconds, **don't go on with the next step until you are connected.**

 ![QGC-Connect](https://raw.githubusercontent.com/OpenHD/Documentation/evo/.gitbook/assets/QGC3.png)